zogzog/cubicweb/doc/book/en/annexes/faq.rst

   If you have PostgreSQL set up to accept kerberos authentication, you can set the db-host, db-name and db-user parameters in the `sources` configuration file while leaving the password blank.
-It should be enough for your application to connect to postgresql with a kerberos ticket.
+It should be enough for your instance to connect to postgresql with a kerberos ticket.

 How to load data from a script ?
 --------------------------------

-  The following script aims at loading data within a script assuming pyro-nsd is running and your application is configured with ``pyro-server=yes``, otherwise you would not be able to use dbapi. ::
+  The following script aims at loading data within a script assuming pyro-nsd is running and your instance is configured with ``pyro-server=yes``, otherwise you would not be able to use dbapi. ::

     from cubicweb import dbapi